George S. Messersmith: Diplomatic Career in Latin America 1940-1947

+Cuba

 While Messersmith served as United States Ambassador Extraordinary and Plenipotentiary to Cuba, he wrote a report on March 4, 1941, about the Windsors' friend, James D. Mooney, and was critical of the General Motors executive's opinions against England.
 He considered that Mooney was "dangerous... for the Duke and Duchess of Windsor to be associated with."
 However, the Windsors visited Mooney in Detroit in November 1941, the month before the attack on Pearl Harbor.

+Mexico

 Later, he was appointed United States Ambassador to Mexico, where he passed on information about the Windsors' Nazi connections to Assistant Secretary of State Adolph A. Berle.
 Messersmith "no longer adhered to his moderate view of the duke and duchess.".
-During his tenure, in 1942, he helped establish the Benjamin Franklin Library in Mexico City and The American Society of Mexico, an umbrella group to help coordinate the whole American community in Mexico.
+During his tenure, in 1942, he helped establish the Biblioteca Benjamín Franklin (Benjamin Franklin Library) in Mexico City and The American Society of Mexico, an umbrella group to help coordinate the whole American community in Mexico.

 Following the forced resignation of Under Secretary of State Sumner Welles in 1943, Messersmith, then Ambassador to Mexico, was rumored to be on a short list of candidates to succeed him, but Roosevelt instead selected future Secretary of State Edward Stettinius, Jr.

+Argentina

+In Argentina, Messersmith replaced Spruille Braden who had left the previous September to become Assistant Secretary of State for Latin American affairs.
+His focus was to abolish Nazi influence in the country and to work towards defense agreements with Argentina.